-All applicants to the MA program must complete the online University application.
-We do not need to receive all application materials at the same time.
-In addition, you must provide the following information: resume, transcripts, GRE or GMAT scores, English language proficiency exam (if required for international applicants), and letters of recommendation.
+All applicants to the MHRIR program must complete the online University application.
+We require the following information: resume, transcripts, GRE/GMAT scores or an Academic Readiness Statement, English language proficiency exam (if required for international applicants), and letters of recommendation.
 Detailed admissions information is available at Admissions Process.

 We do not require any specific undergraduate major.
 Admitted students have degrees in fields ranging from engineering to the fine arts.
 Common majors include psychology, business, economics, human resources, and speech communications.
 Before enrolling, all students must complete an undergraduate course in microeconomics with a grade of C or better.
 We also recommend but do not require introductory courses in macroeconomics, general psychology, and statistics.

 The full-time program only admits students for fall entry.
 The priority application deadline and the deadline for consideration for financial aid is February 1st.
 After that date, we consider and admit applicants on a rolling basis until the program is full.
 For the part-time program, students can start in either the fall or spring.
 The application deadline for fall entry is June 15th.
 For spring entry, students should apply by October 15th.

 The GRE or GMAT is a helpful part of the application, but it is optional.
 Master's applicants can choose to submit either Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores.
 Both tests are computer-adaptive tests that are available year-round at test centers throughout the world.
 Applicants most likely to be admitted are those with strong GRE scores (40th percentile or better on the verbal and quantitative sections).
 Learn more about the GRE or GMAT.